yangliu2/Sim/README.md

 # Sim
 Pet project for human simulation

-`script.txt` are used as an example to start using it
+Run `python main.py` to start the interaction in prompt